Arash-Keshavarz/EIT_Thigh_Force_Estimation/README.md

 ## Abstract

 Assessing muscle strength and estimating muscle force during everyday activities plays a crucial role in understanding human movement, rehabilitation, and sports science.
-This project leverages **Electrical Impedance Tomography (EIT)** — a non-invasive imaging technique that captures the internal conductivity distribution of tissues — to explore the feasibility of **force level estimation** from EIT data.
+This project leverages **Electrical Impedance Tomography (EIT)**, a non-invasive imaging technique that captures the internal conductivity distribution of tissues, to explore the feasibility of **force level estimation** from EIT data.

 Inspired by [*EITPose*](https://github.com/SPICExLAB/EITPose), which demonstrated real-time monitoring of forearm muscle activity using EIT, we extend this approach to the thigh region.
 A custom-built belt equipped with 16 electrodes was developed to record EIT data, while an Isoforce device simultaneously captured torque measurements.